 By benefiting from a stable business model, Canadian Utilities can slowly, but progressively, grow its earnings.
 The company consistently invests in new projects and benefits from the base rate increases, which grow at around 3% to 4% annually.
 Rate base increases, as well as other growth projects and modest margin improvements, provides us an expected growth rate of 5% annually.
-However, we are slightly lowering our DPS CAGR projections from 5% to 4%, to reflect management's decelerated growth distributions as the company restores the part of its profitability lost by the sale of assets.
-U.S. investors have enjoyed a lesser growth in their dividends than the Canadian ones over the past decade, due to the depreciation of \$CAD to \$USD.
+We retain our slightly reduced DPS CAGR projections of 4%, as the company attempts to restore its profitability through acquisitions after its massive asset sales earlier in 2019.
+U.S. investors have enjoyed a lesser growth in their dividends than the Canadian ones over the past decade due to the depreciation of \$CAD to \$USD.
 Regardless, the stock's impressive 10-year dividend CAGR of 9.6% is more than enough to compensate for FX, progressively growing investors' income.
+Based on our return-to-normality EPS of ~\$1.80, we expect 2025 EPS and DPS of \$2.30 and \$1.59, respectively.
+Note that while the dividend for this year may look uncovered, excluding this year's significant depreciation and impairment charges (non-cash items), distributions remain well covered from operating